 A project is only as successful as the people behind it.
-While leaders often choose people for project teams simply based on their bandwidth or specialized knowledge, this is not necessarily the best way to go about it.
+While leaders often choose people for project teams simply based on their bandwidth or specialized knowledge, this is not necessarily the best way to go about team selection.

 Even those employees with the strongest skills typically require training to shine as a project team member.

-Simply assuming people already have all the necessary skills, or that they’ll quickly observe others and catch on, is not an effective approach.
-Companies who want the best project outcomes must be willing to invest in their people first.
+Simply assuming people already have all the necessary skill sets or that they’ll quickly observe others and catch on is not an effective approach to team management.

 Companies should strive to have project team members embody each of the following six characteristics.

-While team members don’t have to be experts on every tactic, tool, and term, having a basic knowledge of project management fundamentals provides them with a solid foundation to work with.
+While team members don’t have to be experts on every tactic, tool, and term, having a basic knowledge of project management fundamentals gives them a solid foundation to work with in achieving project objectives.

 3. Highly Organized